-The Ryerson University Library and Archives collaborates with many groups across campus to create exciting new resources and services.
+The Toronto Metropolitan University Library collaborates with many groups across campus to create exciting new resources and services.
 Here are a few of our recent projects:

 Remembering the Real Winnie is a collaborative project by students, alumni, staff and faculty at Ryerson based on the Colebourn Family Archive which comprises photographs, diaries, letters, newspaper clippings and a veterinary kit that belonged to Harry Colebourn, who at the onset of WWI purchased a bear cub in northern Ontario that was to become the inspiration for the Winnie-the-Pooh stories.
 The Library’s contribution to this project was the creation of a website that provides access to the Colebourn Family Archives through flipbooks, diary transcriptions, digital images and 3D scans.